megalon/nasb-moveset-editor/README.md

 The simplest way to do this is through [Unity Hub.](https://unity3d.com/get-unity/download)

-## Step 2 Import Packages
-Create a new 3D Unity project using `Unity 2020.3.15f2`
+Once installed, create a new 3D Unity project using `Unity 2020.3.15f2`

+## Step 2 Import xNode

-Once created, open the file `Packages/manifest.json` in a text editor, and add the two lines below at the top of the dependencies list
+Open the file `Packages/manifest.json` in a text editor, and add the line below at the top of the dependencies list

 ```
 "com.github.siccity.xnode": "https://github.com/siccity/xNode.git",
-"com.github.megalon.nasb-moveset-editor": "https://github.com/megalon/nasb-moveset-editor",
 ```
 Save the file, then when go back to the Unity window.
-It should start downloading the packages.
+It should start downloading xNode.

+## Step 3 Import NASB Moveset Editor

+Download the file `NASB_Moveset_Editor_{VERSION}.unitypackage` from the [releases page here.](https://github.com/megalon/nasb-moveset-editor/releases/latest)

+Simply drag this file into your Unity project to import the package.

-## Step 3 Open the editor panel
+## Step 4 Open the editor panel
 In Unity, open the NASB Moveset Editor control panel from the top menu bar `NASB -> NASB Moveset Editor`.

 You can dock this window inside unity by dragging the tab.